segmentio/segment-docs/src/unify/Traits/recommended-items.md

 3. **Item ranking**: Based on this analysis, Segment generates an ordered list of recommended items for each user, ranked from most to least likely to engage.
 4. **Profile storage**: Segment then saves these recommendations as an array on each eligible user profile.

-## Before you begin

-Before you create Recommended Item traits, you'll first need to set up a Recommendation Catalog.
-The catalog setup process involves mapping your interaction events (like `order_completed`, `product_added`, and so on), as well as providing product from those interaction events.

-For more information on setting up your Recommendation Catalog, see the [Product Based Audiences documentation](/docs/engage/audiences/product-based-audiences/#set-up-your-recommendation-catalog).

 ## Create a Recommended Item trait

+> info "Before you begin"
+> Before you create Recommended Item traits, you'll first need to set up a Recommendation Catalog.
+The catalog setup process involves mapping your interaction events, as well as providing product metadata from those interaction events.
+If you've not yet set up your Recommendation Catalog, follow the instructions in the [Product Based Audiences documentation](/docs/engage/audiences/product-based-audiences/#set-up-your-recommendation-catalog).

 Follow these steps to create a Recommended Item trait: